aprs434/aprs434.github.io/README.md

 Up to six characters from such a 37 character set can easily be compressed into 4 `CCCC` bytes of an extended 256 character set.

 Hence, all compressed APRS frames in this standard begin with 5 `CCCCD` bytes, irrespectively of the [_Data Type_](#data-type-codes).
-Furthermore, the compressed frame length is limited by design to a maximum of 45 bytes, which leaves up to 40&nbsp;bytes for a payload.
+Furthermore, **the compressed frame length is voluntarily limited by design to a maximum of 45\ bytes,** which leaves up to 40&nbsp;bytes for a payload.
 For certain _Data Types,_ the maximum length is even significantly lower.
+A maximum frame length of 45\ bytes corresponds to a **maximum airtime of 2.14\ s with SF12 or 1.15\ s with SF11.**

 I‑gates should test whether the payload length of a received frame is in correspondence to the declared _Data Type_.
 Frames that do not comply, should be rejected.

-The combination of the declared _Data Type_ with the corresponding payload length forms the key so to speak to the i‑gate.
+The combination of the four first `CCCC` hexadecimal _Callsign_ bytes and the in `D` declared _Data Type_ with the corresponding payload length forms the key —so to speak— to the i‑gate.
-This is what allowed for a headerless frame design.
+This is what allows for a headerless frame design.
 It prevents the i‑gate from relaying frames that are not intended for this compressed frame link.

 |_Callsign_|_SSID_,<br/>_Path Code_&nbsp;&<br/>_Data Type Code_|_Compressed Data_|